moaojarco/nina-theme/README.md

 # Nina Theme

-✨ Themes inspired by Dracula and Dark+ ✨
+✨ Alternative Themes for Dracula and Dark+ ✨

 <div align="center">
 Recommended for React Developers